Weekend Reading – Dividends Matter

 Yes, Dividends Matter

-Dividends tend to matter to many investors, myself included, for many reasons:
+Dividends tend to matter to many investors for many reasons:

 1. Dividends are simple to understand

 A company makes a profit – and some of those profits end up going to shareholders like me in the form of a dividend.
 So simple.

 A very well-run company will tend to generate higher profits and pay bigger dividends over time.
 So, with many dividend companies I get the best of both worlds: rising dividend income + capital growth.

 John Heinzl does a fine job posting a model dividend portfolio.
 For those that don’t subscribe to The Globe and Mail like I do (and follow John), here it is: